conan-io/docs/reference/commands/package_files.rst

     optional arguments:
-      -h, --help            show this help message and exit --path PATH, -p PATH  Get binaries from this path, relative to current or absolute
+      -h, --help            show this help message and exit --package_folder PACKAGE_FOLDER, -pf PACKAGE_FOLDER
+                            Get binaries from this path, relative to current or absolute
       --profile PROFILE, -pr PROFILE
                             Profile for this package